Login Sign in

 • A veterinarian can confirm a diagnosis and treatment is very manageable for dogs with diabetes.

 Diabetes is a growing epidemic in both humans and pets, becoming increasingly more common in dogs.
-According to a recent State of Pet Health Report by Banfield, the prevalence of diabetes is increasing by 80 percent in dogs.
-It’s estimated that 1 in every 300 dogs will develop the condition during their lifetime.
+Since 2006, the prevalence of diabetes in dogs has reportedly increased by nearly 80 percent.1 It’s estimated that 1 in every 300 dogs will develop the condition during their lifetime.

 Diabetes is a chronic disorder characterized by the inability to control blood sugar levels.
 With the proper exercise, diet, treatment, and communication with a veterinarian, dogs with diabetes can still live to their estimated lifespan.